mariannecuevas/mariannecuevas/README.md

 <h3 align="center">My name is Marianne, and I'm a software developer based in Orange County, CA.</h3>

 ### 🗣️ About Me
-I am a passionate developer who loves growing and learning new things.
-I found a love for problem-solving while playing video games and this love has led me to pursue a career in web development.
-I love challenging myself and seeing my projects come to life.
+I'm a passionate developer who first fell in love with problem-solving while playing video games.
+That passion drove me into web development, where I enjoy the challenge of coding and the satisfaction of seeing my projects come alive.
+What excites me most about coding is that there's always something new to learn.
+Each project is a chance to explore, improve my skills, and try out new ideas.
+I'm committed to constantly growing and staying up-to-date with the latest trends and technologies in web development.

 ### 💬 Let's Connect!
 [LinkedIn](https://www.linkedin.com/in/mariannecuevas/)